statox/statox.github.io/src/posts/vim/vim_flash_yanked_text/index.md

 endfunction
 ```

-As you can see I put my autocommand in an [`augroup`](http://vimhelp.appspot.com/autocmd.txt.html#%3Aaugroup) because every time you use an autocommand without an augroup you make a kitten cry :crying_cat_face: and [for other reasons too](https://vi.stackexchange.com/q/9455/1841).
+As you can see I put my autocommand in an [`augroup`](http://vimhelp.appspot.com/autocmd.txt.html#%3Aaugroup) because **_every time you use an autocommand without an augroup you make a kitten cry_** :crying_cat_face:... and [for other reasons too](https://vi.stackexchange.com/q/9455/1841).

 That is great!
 Each time we yank some text it gets highlighted... but then it remains highlighted indefinitely.
 So let's simply use a timer to delete the match we just created.
-Note that the function puts the id of the newly created match in a global variable which is kind of ugly but pretty pratical to access it in the `DeleteTemporaryMatch` function.
+Note that the function puts the id of the newly created match in a global variable which is kind of ugly but pretty pratical to access it in the `DeleteTemporaryMatch()` function.

 ``` vim
 function!
 FlashYankedText()
     let g:idTemporaryHighlight = matchadd('IncSearch', ".\\%>'\\[\\_.*\\%<']..")
     call timer_start(500, 'DeleteTemporaryMatch')
 endfunction